With all its concrete and hard edges, creating an urban oasis can seem a daunting prospect when you’re living in the city.

 If you’re tight on space but still want to sit outside, a folding bistro table and chairs take up little space and can be packed away when not in use.
 They come in many styles to complement your garden and are usually relatively cheap.

 Looking to screen off overlooking windows?
-Why not erect a pergola to create a cosy, private seating area?
+Why not erect a pergola to increase privacy, creating a cosy, private seating area?
 You can also grow climbers up it – whether scented or those that produce fruit – and decorate it fairy lights or festoon bulbs.
 Check out six of the best garden lighting ideas.

 Accent colours on walls work just as well outside as inside your home.
 Blues help to make a space feel bigger, while brighter colours can act as stunning backdrops for plants.
 Either way, some colour will help bring year-round energy to walls, fences, sheds or trellis.